Care & Maintenance

 To care for your jewelry and keep it clean and ready to wear, gently wipe off excess make-up and skin oils after each wearing.
 Use a nub free, 100% cotton cloth and gently wipe the piece clean using only the soft pads of your fingers.
 Store in jeweler’s tissue or a soft bag.

-To help retard tarnish on sterling silver, wrap the piece in jeweler’s tissue paper and place it inside a plastic zip lock bag and seal.
+To help prevent tarnish on sterling silver, wrap the piece in jeweler’s tissue paper and place it inside a plastic zip lock bag and seal.

 When cleaning sterling silver remember that it is a very soft metal and can easily be marred by a fingernail or wadded piece of fabric pushed roughly against the metal surface.
 For this reason, use one of the following methods to clean heavier soils and tarnish: